racket/racket-lang-org/feedback-from-dev.md

 TL;DR: The current tabby thing is not helping on small screens; on large screens it is (in my opinion) a frustrating Advent calendar.

+## Future Work

+- The code snippets, e.g. under "little macros", are in too small of a font to read.
+Reminds me of talks where they just display tons of code to bamboozle the audience, which always annoys me.